Then and now: How evidence in Kavanaugh case compares with Biden accusation

 “In all my years working for Sen. Biden, I never once witnessed, or heard of, or received, any reports of inappropriate conduct, period -- not from Ms. Reade, not from anyone,” Baker said.
 “I have absolutely no knowledge or memory of Ms. Reade’s accounting of events, which would have left a searing impression on me as a woman professional, and as a manager.
 These clearly false allegations are in complete contradiction to both the inner workings of our Senate office and to the man I know and worked so closely with for almost two decades.”

 Dennis Toner.
 Biden's former deputy chief of staff.
 Reade said she had complained about feeling uncomfortable to Toner, but said she did not mention the assault.
 Toner has called Reade's claim an "outrageous accusation that's totally untrue."
+He added, “I would remember something like this if it ever came up."

+Ted Kaufman.
+Biden's former chief of staff.
+He has remarked: “It never came up.
+And I sure would have remembered if it did.”

 The witnesses - Christine Blasey Ford